akto-api-security/tests-library/remediation/SENSITIVE_DATA_EXPOSURE_DOCKERHUB_ACCESS_TOKEN.md

 ### Step 4: Regular Rotation and Audit of Tokens
 Regularly rotate your DockerHub access tokens and monitor their usage.
 Regular auditing and updating help in maintaining the secure posture of your systems.

-Note: Docker doesn't provide any Shell or Python script to automate these steps, and these steps mostly involve manual work.
-There are HTTP APIs available to automate some steps but due to lack of detailed public documentation by Docker, they are not included in the steps above.
-Regular token rotation and audit can be performed using the audit log of your token handling system.